-The two test methods show different results, especially for formaldehyde, with the FTIR results significantly higher than those from the CARB Method 430 measurements.
-Although these results are not surprising, the magnitude of the differences is higher than anticipated.
-Previous studies have shown that elevated levels of NO2 and/or NO in a sample matrix, relative to that of formaldehyde, result in depressed levels of formaldehyde as measured by the CARB Method 430 (GRI 2001, API/GRI 1998).
+The previous studies have shown that elevated levels of $NO_2$ and/or NO in a sample matrix, relative to that of formaldehyde, result in depressed levels of formaldehyde as measured by CARB Method 430 (GRI 2001, API/GRI 1998).
 The NO2 and NO interfere with the method's chemistry and cause the formaldehyde results to be biased low.
 One study was conducted on natural gas-fired internal combustion engines where much higher concentrations of formaldehyde, NO2 and NO comprised the sample matrix as compared to those measured during this gas turbine testing.
-The second study was conducted on a GE LM2500 combustion turbine, and the concentrations of formaldehyde (FTIR) and 43 ppmv for NO_x.
-Note that the stack location in the current test was downstream of an SCR, and the concentrations of NO and NO2 were much lower, about 2-3 ppmvd for NO_x.
+The second study was conducted on a GE LM2500 combustion turbine, and the concentrations of formaldehyde, NO2 and NO measured after a CO catalyst were on the order of 300 ppbvd for formaldehyde (FTIR) and 43 ppmvd for NOx.
+Note that the stack location in the current test was downstream of an SCR, and the concentrations of NO and $NO_2$ were much lower, about 2-3 ppmvd for $NO_x$ .
+These lower concentrations might be expected to have less influence on the CARB Method 430 measurements.